Jackson Walker’s Online Interactive Analysis of the Tax Reform Law is Available Now

 For nearly 30 years, William H. Hornberger has practiced in the areas of tax, transactional, international and corporate law at Jackson Walker and has loved every minute of it!
 Willie’s tax practice has touched nearly every area of the tax law, including corporate, partnerships and LLCs, international, real estate, corporate, oil and gas, bankruptcy, tax credit and tax controversy and procedural matters.

-Brady Cox is an associate in the Wealth Planning Group of Jackson Walker’s Dallas office.
+Brady J. Cox is an associate in the Wealth Planning group of Jackson Walker’s Dallas office.
 Prior to joining the firm, Brady attended the New York University Tax LL.M. program where he studied taxation of corporations, partnerships, non-profit entities, and international tax.
 Brady has also interned for the IRS Chief Counsel office where he worked on estate tax, small business, and non-profit issues.

 Chris Saddock is an associate in the Tax practice group.
 He advises clients on a variety of tax matters, including tax structuring for inbound investments, estate and related planning for high net worth individuals and families, FATCA compliance, pre-Immigration tax planning for non-resident aliens, and utilization of international tax treaties in planning tax efficient structures.